 Here are some purely mechanical exercises for getting really comfortable in this region.
 They are definitely not “music”.
 This is the equivalent of a swimmer swimming laps.
 To swim really well, it is not enough to “know” how to swim: a swimmer has to put in hours and hours of physical, muscular, repetitive mechanical “practice”.
 Swimmers can switch their brains onto “standby mode” while doing laps.
 We cellists can switch off our emotions entirely in these exercises, but not our brains, as we need to control (check) our intonation and to know, at all times, what notes we are playing.
 It is this knowledge, this awareness, that reinforces our interiorised map of the fingerboard.

-Only when we are comfortable playing in the Intermediate Region can we hope to be able to shift accurately and comfortably to and within this fingerboard area.
-Click on the following link for practice material for working on Shifting To and Within the Intermediate Region.
+Only when we are comfortable playing in each Intermediate Region hand position can we hope to be able to shift accurately and comfortably to and between the positions in this fingerboard area.
+Click on the following link for practice material for working on this subsequent skill: